 Example Report Excerpt

 The table below shows an excerpt of a typical Tacita GDPR compliance report.
 Here you can see the type of questions that Tacita asks and typical recommendations that we give.
-The solutions column is only available to clients who purchase the Premium Package; it will not be present in your compliance report if you have only purchased the Essentials Package.
-The Premium Package also gives you access to Tacita's entire GDPR Toolkit.
+The solutions column is only available to clients who purchase the Standard Package; it will not be present in your compliance report if you have only purchased the Basic Package.
+The Standard Package also gives you access to Tacita's entire GDPR Toolkit.

 |Policy Management||Do you have a document that describes the technical and organisational security measures (TOMs) that are in place internally?||I haven't heard that term before.
 I think that IT has some policies related to security, but I'm not sure what is in them.||It is a legal requirement that organisations which are processing personal data employ appropriate Technical and Organisational Measures (TOMs).
 These TOMs should be employed both internally (as part of policies and security measures) and they should form components of contracts with third parties.||Create and deploy suitable TOMs in your organisation.
 Tacita has a training presentation and guide on 'Technical and Organisational Measures' which gives an overview of TOMs.
 Tacita also has a selection of GDPR and security related policies which you may wish to implement in your organisation.||Critical|